JonahPlusPlus/bevy_atmosphere/examples/README.md

 ![atmosphere example image](images/atmosphere-example.png)

 Demonstrates using `Atmosphere` to update the sky simulation.
-The above image is from preset 2.
+Use the number keys to switch presets.
+(The above is Preset 2)

 ## [basic.rs](basic.rs)